 where you left off by going to the

-column of buttons (Process Control Buttons) that allow you to select a
+(Process Control Buttons) that allow you to select a particular stage of

-particular stage of tomogram computation to work on.
-On the top is a Process
+tomogram computation to work on.
+On the top is a Process Monitor that informs

 The Process Control Buttons are arranged in the suggested order of processing from top to bottom.
 The buttons are color coded to signify the stage of the process, where red indicates that the process has not been started, magenta indicates that the process is currently in progress, and green indicates that the process has been completed.
 When one of the buttons is selected, the right side of the window will fill in with information and fields associated with a specific process.
 These forms are referred to as Process Panels.
 They allow you to modify the necessary parameters and execute specific programs required by that processing step.
 The parameters and buttons on each Process Panel are typically laid out from top to bottom in the order they should be executed, much like a flow chart.
 When you execute a process (by pressing a button on one of the Process Panels) the Process Monitor will indicate what the process is doing and when it is complete.

 If images were collected on the microscope using a CCD camera, random x-rays hitting the CCD camera during collection of the initial dark reference or individual images can cause extreme high or low pixel values in your data file.
 As a result, these extreme values ruin the contrast and can cause artifacts in the reconstruction.
-The example in this tutorial does not have extreme pixel values.
+The example in this tutorial does not have any extreme pixel values that would cause such problems .
 However, the procedure for removing these pixel values is outlined here to give you a sense of the steps involved.
 First, a quick way to determine if your file does have extreme pixel values is to look at the Minimum and Maximum Density values in image header of the raw stack.
 To do this, go to the command line terminal and type: